rub3nlh/tropipay-api-doc/docs/3 - Api-V2/AuthenticationAndIntegration.md

 ## 1. Client Credentials

-Client Credentials is the appropriate flow when you need to integrate an external application with the TropiPay platform, it is what is known in other contexts as *backend to backend* integration.
+Client Credentials is the appropriate flow when you need to integrate an external application with the TropiPay platform, it is what is known in other contexts as *backend-to-backend* or *machine-to-machine (M2M)* integration.
 The Client Credentials grant type is used by clients to obtain an access token outside of the context of a user.
 This is typically used by clients to access resources about themselves rather than to access a user's resources.

 ### 1.1 Introduction
 One way to verify tokens you receive to your API service is to forward the token to the OAuth server to ask if it is valid.
 The downside to this method is each API request sent to your server requires a request sent to the OAuth server as well, which increases the time it takes for you to respond to your client.
 An alternative is to use something called local validation, a strategy popularized by JSON Web Tokens (JWT).
 A JWT contains your claims (client data) in unencrypted, machine-readable JSON.